 Each season, the Orchestra performs the world premières of three pieces commissioned by young American composers through the First Music program.
 Orchestra members collaborate with today's most gifted young composers in a unique opportunity for both composer and player to realize musical dreams, and to surmount the challenges of giving the world a new work of art.
 See the First Music page for this year's commissions.

 Fellowships are offered each season to principal string, wind, brass, and percussion players.
 Additional fellowships are awarded to students who mentor first-year members.
 Fellows have unique responsibilities within their section, participate in community outreach, and make a commitment for performing new works by students of the Composition program at the annual Orchestration Reading Workshop and Composition Date Concert.

-Auditions for the 2017/18 season are now closed.
+We are now accepting applications for the 2018/19 season.
 Please check the audition section of our website for eligibility and fee requirements, application information, and audition dates.

 Note: Prospective applicants are encouraged to attend an NYYS concert in advance, as well as to review the Musician Guidelines.